52North/sensorweby/README.md

 ## License

-This R extension package is licensed under [Apache License 2](https://www.tldrlegal.com/l/apache2).
+This R extension package is licensed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.txt).

 Documentation (namely the vignettes) are published under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).